Minerva Parker Nichols, architect; New Century Club of Wilmington, 1892-93; Wilmington, Delaware; Extant. (Photo Elizabeth Felicella)

 Philadelphia—The Architectural Archives at the University of Pennsylvania Stuart Weitzman School of Design presents Minerva Parker Nichols: The Search for a Forgotten Architect.
-On view from Tuesday, March 21 through Saturday, June 17, 2023, the exhibition will tell the story of Minerva Parker Nichols (1862-1949), the first woman in the country to practice architecture independently, with an office in Philadelphia and commissions nationwide.
+On view from Tuesday, March 21 through Saturday, June 17, 2023 [and extended through July 22], the exhibition will tell the story of Minerva Parker Nichols (1862-1949), the first woman in the country to practice architecture independently, with an office in Philadelphia and commissions nationwide.
 The exhibition reflects more than a decade of research by Penn graduate Molly Lester and recent work by Elizabeth Felicella, who is photographing surviving buildings by Nichols, thus creating an archive in the absence of one.

 Working during the suffrage movement, Nichols had numerous clients who were women.
 Her commissions included dozens of private residences, large and small, the New Century Clubs of Philadelphia and Wilmington, as well as the unbuilt Queen Isabella Association Pavilion at the 1893 Chicago World’s Fair.
 The opening of her Philadelphia office in 1888 drew the attention of the Philadelphia press, and her death in 1949 warranted a headlined obituary in The New York Times.
 She supervised all her own construction, declaring “I don’t mind walking over scaffolding, but I draw the line on ladders.”